AkshayDubey29/mimir-limit-optimizer/README.md

 # Install in dry-run mode for safe observation
 # ✅ Collects metrics and calculates optimal limits
 # ✅ NEW: Dynamic limits system supports 30+ Mimir limits
+# ✅ NEW: Web UI Dashboard enabled for monitoring
 # ❌ NO changes applied to Mimir
 # ❌ Circuit breaker DISABLED for uninterrupted traffic study
 helm install mimir-limit-optimizer ./helm/mimir-limit-optimizer \